2023 survey information

 Who is doing the survey?

-The National Centre for Vocational Education Research (NCVER) - a not-for-profit company owned by the State, Territory and Federal ministers responsible for vocational education and training.
-NCVER collects information and provides research on vocational education and training in Australia to governments, the training sector, industry and the community.
+The National Centre for Vocational Education Research (NCVER) - a not-for-profit company owned by the State, Territory and Federal ministers responsible for VET.
+NCVER collects information and provides research on VET in Australia to governments, the training sector, industry and the community.

 Australian Government Department of Employment and Workplace Relations - the government department funding the survey.
 The department uses the results to assist students to make informed training decisions and to develop government policy to help employers and industry.